pierpaolosestito-dev/DNSAmplification/README.md

-This PoC uses Shodan APIs in order to identifies open resolvers across the internet, saves IP address to a CSV file and using "dig" command it's able to target victim using open DNS resolvers.
+This PoC uses Shodan APIs in order to identifies open resolvers across the internet, saves IP address to a CSV file and using Scapy in order to make a DNS query with neighbour's IP spoofed and redirect the replies-storm to him.

 PRE-REQUISITES:
 	Shodan library installed.